 A person ought to take a test for syphilis the instant he or she recognizes the first number of signs and symptoms so that treatment can be employed before the disease spreads to other parts of the body or to other people.

 Although diagnosing syphilis can be quite challenging due to its warning signs resemblance to the warning signs of other illnesses, we have to examine the illness more closely and be informed about its qualities.

 The syphilis infection occurs in four stages.
 An afflicted man/woman would not display various symptoms at the very early stage and will have a tendency to disregard and fail to remember it in a matter of days.
-He or she will only be reminded about the bacteria yet again the time the worse warning signs manifest.
+He or she will only be reminded of the bacteria yet again the time the worse warning signs manifest.